Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Contributions

 \section{Contributions}

 E.V.B. conceived the original resummation idea and supervised the project together with A.R. and D.M.K.
-X.C. developed the Hopfield-Coulomb quantization framework and the variational estimation for $J$.
-L.G. developed the resummation framework and derived the regularization.
-M.R. and M.M. contributed to the regularization, resummation, and Hopfield quantization.
+X.C. constructed the Hopfield-Coulomb quantization framework, and developed the variational method for exchange $J$ and the polaron dispersion.
+L.G. derived the low-energy model, developed the resummation framework and its regularization, and implemented the numerical calculations.
+M.R. and M.M. provided input on the regularization, resummation, and Hopfield quantization.
 M.R. additionally provided input from ab initio theories.
 All authors contributed to the interpretation of results.
 L.G., X.C., and E.V.B. wrote the manuscript with input from all authors.